Book a Tour

 Trendy & Creative

-Auckland's coolest strip — Victorian villas alongside independent boutiques, roasters, wine bars, and some of the city's best restaurants.
-Ponsonby Road is where Auckland's creative class lives and plays.
+Auckland's coolest strip — Victorian villas alongside independent boutiques, specialty roasters, wine bars, and some of the city's best restaurants.
+Ponsonby Road is where Auckland's creative class lives, works, and plays on weekends.

 • Boutiques